yaksas443/YaksasCSC-Lab/PTAD-Lab/Domain-Enumeration-CRTP.md

 ### Get all groups containing the word "admin" in group name
 - Get-NetGroup *admin*
 - Get-ADGroup -Filter 'Name -like "*admin*"' | select Name

+### Get the ACLs associated with the specified object

+- Get-ObjectAcl -SamAccountName <Objectname> -ResolveGUIDs

+ ### Get the ACLs associated with the specified prefix to be used for search

+ - Get-ObjectAcl -ADSprefix 'CN=Administrator,CN=Users' -Verbose

+  ### Get the ACLs associated with the specified prefix to be used for search

+ - Get-ObjectAcl -ADSprefix 'CN=Administrator,CN=Users' -Verbose